graphistry/graphistry-cli/docs/connector-management.md

 #### Encryption and Signing key Generation
 For local Nexus users, you need to generate encryption and signing keys.
 If you are using Graphistry Hub, please contact Graphistry support to obtain your keys.

 To set up the encryption and signing environment, update the .envs/.development/custom.env or .envs/.production/custom.env file.
+Follow these steps to generate and append the necessary environmental variables:
-Run the following command to generate and append the required keys:
+1. Run the following command to generate and append the required keys:
 ```bash
 { echo ""; bash -c "$(sed '1 a\set +x' compose/etc/scripts/cred-gen.sh)" | grep -E "GRAPHISTRY_NEXUS_ENCRYPTION_KEYS|GRAPHISTRY_NEXUS_SIGNING_KEY|GRAPHISTRY_NEXUS_SIGNING_SALT"; } >> path_to_your/custom.env
 ```